someengineering/fixinventory/docs/source/resoto/components/index.rst

 - :ref:`component-resotoworker` provides workers that load `plugins <https://github.com/someengineering/resoto/tree/main/plugins>`_ to perform collect and cleanup operations.
 - :ref:`plugins` are a collection of worker plugins like `AWS <plugins/aws/>`_

-To give you a better understanding of how Resotos components interact with each other and where prometheus and arangoDB come in, we have prepared this visualization for you.
+To give you a better understanding of how Resoto's components interact with each other and where Prometheus and ArangoDB come in, we have prepared this visualization for you.

 .. image:: img/component_graph.png
   :alt: Component connection